Stereo Dense Scene Reconstruction and Accurate Localization for Learning-Based Navigation of Laparoscope in Minimally Invasive Surgery: Methodology

 \subsection{Learning-based Depth Estimation for Single Frame}

-Considering the poor and homogeneous textures and unique color of tissue appearance shown in Fig. \ref{tissue example}, we found that learned features with large receptive fields and multi-scale properties will help establish accurate pixel-level correspondence between left and right stereo images.
-Then, given that generating high-resolution textures is important to help clinicians make a diagnosis, a large number of candidate disparity maps are required; thus, a high-resolution cost volume must be handled.
-Therefore, we select the Hierarchical Deep Stereo Matching (HSM) network as depth estimation module for single frame.
+Considering the poor and homogeneous textures and unique color of tissue appearance shown in Fig. \ref{tissue example}, we find that learned features with large receptive fields and multi-scale properties will help establish accurate pixel-level correspondence between left and right binocular images.
+Then, given that generating high-resolution textures is important to help clinicians make a diagnosis, a large number of candidate disparity values are required; thus, a high-resolution cost volume must be handled.
+In this case, we choose the Hierarchical Deep Stereo Matching (HSM) network as the single-frame disparity estimation module, and then transfer the estimated disparity map to the depth image.
 The HSM network uses a U-Net (encoder-decoder) architecture to efficiently extract features with different levels, the encoder part of which is followed by 4 spatial pyramid pooling (SPP) \cite{zhao2017pyramid} layers to broaden the receptive fields.
-After feature extraction, a 3D convolution-based feature volume decoder is utilized to reduce memory and computational time in processing the cost volume.
-Considering that HSM is designed for high-resolution images, it can estimate depth information more accurately by providing more candidate disparity maps in computing feature volume.
+After feature extraction, a 3D convolution-based feature decoder is utilized to process high resolution cost volumes more efficiently.
+Considering that HSM is designed for high-resolution images, it can estimate depth information more accurately by providing more candidate disparity values in computing feature volume.
 The detailed structure is shown in Fig. \ref{overall_Framework}(b).

-Given that publicly available datasets with depth annotations are scarce in surgical scene, an expert model \emph{$f_s$} of HSM can be pre-trained by using the autonomous driving dataset KITTI, which is a commonly used training dataset for stereo matching network.
-To alleviate the domain gap between driving data KITTI and surgical scene, we first used the SERV-CT \cite{edwards2020serv} tissue data, including endoscopic images and corresponding depth annotations, to supervised fine-tune the expert model, and then tried the unsupervised method \cite{godard2017unsupervised} to continue building a refined depth estimation network \emph{$f_s^{'}$} by using the warping-based view generation loss.
+Given that publicly available datasets with depth annotations are scarce in surgical scene, an expert model \emph{$f_{pre}$} of HSM can be pretrained by using the autonomous driving dataset KITTI \cite{menze2015object}, which is a commonly used training dataset for stereo depth estimation network.
+To alleviate the domain gap between driving data KITTI and surgical scene, we first use the SERV-CT \cite{edwards2020serv} tissue data and a small amount of SCARED data, including endoscopic images and corresponding depth annotations, to supervised fine-tune the expert model, and then try the unsupervised method \cite{liu2020self} to continue building a refined depth estimation network $f_{unsup}$ by using the warping-based view generation loss.

+For supervised fine-tuning, we employ a multiscale L1 disparity regression loss to refine the pretrained model.
+The fine-tuning loss $\mathcal{L}_{sup}$ is defined as:

+where \emph{M} is the number of scale, $w_m$ denotes the weighting factor for the \emph{m}-\textit{th} scale, $\mathcal{L}$ is the smooth L1 loss, $P_{sup}^{m}$ represents the \emph{m}-\textit{th} disparity map predicted by the supervised fine-tuning HSM model, and $P_{gt}$ is the ground truth disparity.